olivierbon/Placid/README.md

 Placid is a Craft plugin which makes it easy to use REST services in your twig templates, whether thats getting a twitter feed, showing off dribbble shots or getting the weather, Placid has you covered.

-#### `1.3.9`

-- Fixes issues with widget templates
-- You can now specify your widget template path
-- Improved error handling with request if it cannot be parsed into JSON

 ## Installing / Updating